 BY-LAWS OF THE BROADCAST, INTERNET AND PUBLICATIONS COMMITTEE

 1. Editors should be prepared to submit to the Broadcast, Internet and Publications Committee upon the request of the Committee a statement on the financial condition of their media organization.

 2. Any of the student organizations under the governance of the Constitution of the Broadcast, Internet and Publications Committee may form an internal Board of Review to serve as an advisory body to the editor of that media organization.
 The final responsibility for the organization and its productions rests with the editor.

-3. The Broadcast, Internet and Publications Committee will schedule early in the Fall Term of each year a workshop on legal and ethical considerations of student media, including libel, to be conducted by an expert in this field.
+3. The Broadcast, Internet and Publications Committee will schedule early in the Spring Term of each year a workshop on legal and ethical considerations of student media, including libel, to be conducted by an expert in this field.
 All editors and managers of student media will be required to attend this workshop.
 The funds for the workshop will be provided by the Office of Student Development.